-Osteoporosis affects 10 million people in the United States, 80% of whom are women, and results in 1.3 million fractures every year.
-After menopause, the decrease in hormones such as progesterone and estrogens weakens the bones, increasing the risk of fractures.
-Here are the key points on the role of progesterone in bone health:
+Osteoporosis affects 10 million people in the United States, including 80% women, and causes 1.3 million fractures every year.
+After menopause, the drop in hormones like progesterone and estrogens weakens the bones, increasing the risk of fractures.
+Here are the key points about progesterone's role in bone health:

-- Progesterone stimulates osteoblasts, which are responsible for bone formation, and can increase bone density by 15% over 3 years with a transdermal cream.
+- Progesterone stimulates osteoblasts, which are responsible for building bone, and it can boost bone density by 15% over 3 years when used in a transdermal cream.

-- Compared to estrogens, its action is complementary: estrogens reduce bone resorption, while progesterone promotes regeneration.
+- Compared to estrogens, its action is complementary: while estrogens help reduce bone resorption, progesterone promotes regeneration.

-- Combined progesterone–estrogen treatments are more effective at improving bone density and reducing fractures.
+- Combined progesterone and estrogen treatments are more effective in improving bone density and reducing fractures.

-- Natural progesterone is better tolerated than synthetic progestins, which may cause side effects.
+- Natural progesterone is generally easier on your body than synthetic progestins, which can sometimes cause side effects.

 ---|---|---|